MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-uninstall.md

 During the removal of a **control plane node** from a cluster, it's crucial for the cluster administrator to verify that the cluster has completed reconciliation and the removed node no longer serves as the leader.

-This can be confirmed by running `kubectl get leases -A` and checking until the removed node is no longer a lease holder in the output.
+You can verify this by running `kubectl get leases -A` and checking until the removed node is no longer a lease holder in the output.
 This is vital for maintaining cluster stability.

 To remove both nodes: